The HEMCO configuration file¶

 option is deprecated.

-Instead of specifying the sourceFile
+Instead of specifying the sourceFile and

-fields, you can directly provide the lower left and upper right box
+lower left and upper right box coordinates:

-coordinates: Lon1/Lat1/Lon2/Lat2
+Lon1/Lat1/Lon2/Lat2

 .
-Longitudes must be in
+Longitudes must be in degrees east,

-a single grid point (Lon1/Lat1/Lon1/Lat1/
+specify a single grid point (Lon1/Lat1/Lon1/Lat1/

 ).

-Caveat for simulations using cropped horizontal grids¶
+Caveat for simulations using cropped horizontal grids

 Consider the following combination of global and regional emissions inventories: